What happens if I don’t pay my Council Tax?

 To help prevent debt, potential costs and enforcement action we send text messages and emails to remind customers about paying their Council Tax.

-If you would like to contact us about a text message or email that you’ve received, complete our response to an arrears notification form.
+To respond to a text message or email you’ve received from us, complete our reply to an arrears notification form.

-If you’re still concerned that a new message you’ve received isn’t genuine, you can contact the Council Tax team on 020 8356 3154, to confirm the message is genuine and what you need to pay to bring your account up to date.
+If you’re concerned that a new message you’ve received isn’t genuine, you can contact the Council Tax team.